2008shivam/intercom-identity-bootstrap-disclosure/README.md

 ## 📋 Summary

-A **High-severity identity impersonation vulnerability** was discovered in the Intercom chat widget integration on `goaudits.com`.
+A **High-severity identity impersonation vulnerability** was discovered in the Intercom chat widget integration on `de.fi`.
 The widget was bootstrapped client-side without server-signed identity verification (HMAC tokens), allowing an attacker who knows a victim's email address to impersonate that user and access their prior chat history.

 The vulnerability was responsibly disclosed to the affected vendor.
 The report was accepted and forwarded to **Intercom's security team** for remediation.